chicio/chicio.github.io/_posts/2018-01-16-ide-refactoring-android-studio-xcode-appcode-webstorm-jetbrains.md

 ### Android Studio
 Before [lastminute.com group](http://www.lastminutegroup.com "lastminute.com group"), I had used Android Studio just a few times for some very simple Android apps.
-Then I started to work with [Francesco](https://www.linkedin.com/in/fbonfadelli/ "Francesco Bonfadelli") and he introduced me to the power of Jetbrains IDEs.
+Then I started to work with [Francesco](https://www.linkedin.com/in/fbonfadelli/ "Francesco Bonfadelli") and he introduced me to the power of JetBrains IDEs.
 This IDE gives you the ability to navigate quickly in you source code, create and modify classes, and do a lot of other refactoring operations without leaving the keyboard!
- Basically you can write code without forgetting about your mouse!! :open_mouth:.
-The list of keyboard shortcut you can use in your development flow is endless.
+ Basically you can write code and forget about your mouse!! :open_mouth:.
+The list of keyboard shortcuts you can use in your development flow is endless.
 You can find the complete list [here](https://developer.android.com/studio/intro/keyboard-shortcuts.html "Android studio keyboard shortcut").
 Let's try to do the exact same operations I did before with XCode, and I also add a rename of the class created at the end of all the previous operation.